Tales from the Public Domain: "Do the Bard, Man"

 Bart is Prince Hamlet in this Simpsons version of William Shakespeare's classic.
 His uncle Claudius (Moe) marries Gertrude (Marge) after killing King Hamlet (Homer) by way of poison.
 The King returns to his son as a ghost, telling him of the betrayal and requesting that his death be avenged.
 Prince Hamlet (Bart), with the help of a professional actor (Krusty), puts on a play to make Claudius reveal himself to be guilty; however, Hamlet's reaction leads everyone to believe that he is crazy, so Ophelia (Lisa) decides to "out-crazy" him by prancing around and singing a stupid song, eventually jumping out the window and into the moat where she drowns.
 Because Hamlet knows what he did, Claudius attempts to kill him.
 Hamlet, aiming to kill Claudius, accidentally kills Polonius (Chief Wiggum).
 Polonius implores his son, Laertes (Ralph Wiggum), to avenge his death ("I like revenging!").
 Set to duel Hamlet, Laertes accidentally kills himself taking his "practice stab", and Hamlet proceeds to murder Claudius.
 Rosencrantz and Guildenstern (Carl and Lenny), meanwhile, have been covered in poison and kill each other with a high five.
 Hamlet walks away to celebrate, but he slips on some blood and dies.
 Seeing a big mess she does not want to clean up, Gertrude commits suicide by hitting herself in the head with a mace.

+Epilogue

 Bart thinks Hamlet was boring despite every character being murdered, but Homer tells him that the story became a great film called Ghostbusters, and all the Simpsons dance to the theme.